Strategic Delivery · Melbourne · Available Australia-wide

 One firm.
 Two projects.
 Running at the same time.

 A Melbourne dev shop landed a large public sector institution.
 Two concurrent builds, same client, same period.
-One had a liaison.
+One had a David.
 One didn't.

-The project without one watched their developer get pulled into meeting after meeting that had nothing to do with building.
-Uncontracted knowledge transfer requests came through as favours.
+The project without David watched their developer get pulled into meeting after meeting that had nothing to do with building.
+Uncontracted knowledge transfer requests came through as an expected part of the project.
 The dev burnt out trying to absorb enterprise demands alone while still delivering.
 The owner was bypassed entirely.
 By the time it was over, the damage was done.

-The project with one delivered clean.
+The project with David delivered clean.
 When a major architectural crisis hit one month from go-live, it was resolved without adding a single dollar of unscoped work to the developer.
-Scope creep was stopped before the developer even realised it was coming.
+The scope creep that was about to be absorbed by the developer, it never materialised.
 Every stakeholder decision went through one person so the dev could stay heads down and build.

 Same institution.
 Same period.
 Completely different outcomes.